telvarost/MiscTweaks-StationAPI/README.md

 1. Download an instance of Babric for Prism Launcher: https://github.com/babric/prism-instance
 2. Install Java 17, set the instance to use it, and disable compatibility checks on the instance: https://adoptium.net/temurin/releases/
 3. Add StationAPI to the mod folder for the instance: https://jenkins.glass-launcher.net/job/StationAPI/lastSuccessfulBuild/
-4. (Optional) Add Mod Menu to the mod folder for the instance: https://github.com/calmilamsy/ModMenu/releases
+4. Add Mod Menu to the mod folder for the instance: https://github.com/calmilamsy/ModMenu/releases
-5. (Optional) Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://maven.glass-launcher.net/#/releases/net/glasslauncher/mods/GlassConfigAPI
+5. Add GlassConfigAPI 2.0+ to the mod folder for the instance: https://maven.glass-launcher.net/#/releases/net/glasslauncher/mods/GlassConfigAPI
 6. Add this mod to the mod folder for the instance: https://github.com/telvarost/MiscTweaks-StationAPI/releases
 7. Run and enjoy! 👍